SkoolNotes/Taproot/2020HIST201/_KBe21hist201retVictoryForDemocracy.md

 Nations whose purpoted purpose was to subvert the international anarchy and settle future conflicts.
-As a result, numerous comprimises were made on the fourteen points. \<\> Starting in 1915 when the entente powers realized the war would not be quick, Britain and other allies, made heavy use of post-war land promises to attract nations to their side of the battle.
+As a result, numerous comprimises were made on the fourteen points. \<\> Starting in 1915 when the entente powers realized the war would not be quick, Britain and France made heavy use of post-war land promises to attract nations to their side of the battle.
 Such secret treaties included the Constantinople Agreement, the Treaty of London; the Sykes-Picot Agreement, and the Treaty of Saint Jean de Maurienne (Gelvin 186-7).
 When the war was over, one central purpose of the League of Nations was to fairly and humanitarianly divide the Ottoman empire and German colonies; however, when congress refused